-Ms. Graham is actively representing thousands of injured victims in various cases against major pharmaceutical companies and medical device manufacturers.
-Currently, Ms. Graham serves as Co-Lead on the Plaintiffs’ Executive Committee and as Chair of the Law & Briefing Committee in In re Zofran (Ondansetron) Products Liability Litigation (MDL No. 2657), as Liaison Counsel, a member of the Executive Committee and as Chair of the Law & Briefing Committee in In re Essure Product Cases (JCCP 4887) and served on the Plaintiffs’ Steering Committee in In re Power Morcellator Products Liability Litigation (MDL No. 2652).
-Ms. Graham is serving as a member of the Plaintiff Steering Committee in In re Stryker LFIT V40 Femoral Head Products Liability Litigation (MDL No. 2768) and is co-chair of the Law & Briefing Committee for In re Xarelto Products Liability Litigation (MDL No. 2592), where she is also a member of the Xarelto Bellwether Selection Committee.
+Currently, she serves as Co-Lead on the Plaintiffs’ Executive Committee and as Chair of the Law & Briefing Committee in In re Zofran (Ondansetron) Products Liability Litigation (MDL No. 2657).
+Ms. Graham serves in leadership in Gilead Tenofovir Cases and Coordinated Actions, Judicial Council Coordination Proceeding No. 5043 representing hundreds of people harmed by certain HIV drugs manufactured by California biotech giant Gilead Sciences.
+She has served on the Plaintiffs’ Steering Committee in In re Power Morcellator Products Liability Litigation (MDL No. 2652); and is serving as a member of the Plaintiffs’ Steering Committee in In re Stryker LFIT V40 Femoral Head Products Liability Litigation (MDL No. 2768); and in In re Smith & Nephew Birmingham Hip Resurfacing (BHR) Hip Implant Products Liability Litigation (MDL No. 2775).
+Ms. Graham also served as co-chair of the Law & Briefing Committee for In re Xarelto Products Liability Litigation (MDL No. 2592).
+Additionally, Ms. Graham represents victims of the Paradise, California Wildfires (2018).

 Prior to joining G&E, Ms. Graham served on the Plaintiffs’ Executive Committee and represented victims in the In re Sulzer Hip Prosthesis and Knee Prosthesis Liability Litigation (California JCCP 4165).
 She has served as Lead Counsel on the Plaintiffs’ Executive Committee in high profile class actions such as Borman Automotive v.
 American Honda Motor Corp.
 (MDL No. 1069), which resulted in a $435 million settlement; and litigation against Chrysler based on its Minivan Doorlatch failures and ABS brake defects.
 She has also represented hundreds of families injured by environmental contaminants, including radon, arsenic and rocket fuel, resulting in confidential settlements in excess of $25 million.
 Ms. Graham also has vast experience as a consultant to other mass tort firms that seek her advice in structuring their cases.

 Prior to her representation of injured individuals, Ms. Graham worked for large product liability defense firms as national defense counsel and was a partner at prominent San Francisco Bay area law firms.